Support Groups and 12-Step Programs

 Recovery groups help people feel a sense of community and support — these are essential components to the process of overcoming addiction.
 Working a 12-step program can also give a person's life the needed structure to help him avoid the temptation of alcohol and drugs.

-Recovery Groups as Part of Treatment
+12-Step Programs as a Part of Treatment

 The incorporation of the 12-step model in rehab introduces recovering persons to Alcoholics Anonymous and/or Narcotics Anonymous and encourages them to keep going to meetings as part of aftercare and continued sobriety.
 This is essential because recovery efforts don’t end when rehab ends – aftercare and support from others are key elements of successful recovery in the long term.